kubernetes/website/docs/user-guide/federation/federated-services.md

 1. Your federation name, DNS provider, DNS domain name are configured correctly.
 Consult the [federation admin guide](/docs/admin/federation/) or  [tutorial](https://github.com/kelseyhightower/kubernetes-cluster-federation) to learn how to configure your Cluster Federation system's DNS provider (or have your cluster administrator do this for you).
 2. Confirm that the Cluster Federation's service-controller is successfully connecting to and authenticating against your selected DNS provider (look for `service-controller` errors or successes in the output of `kubectl logs federation-controller-manager --namespace federation`)
-3. Confirm that the Cluster Federation's service-controller is successfully creating DNS records in your DNS provider (or outputting errors in it's logs explaining in more detail what's failing).
+3. Confirm that the Cluster Federation's service-controller is successfully creating DNS records in your DNS provider (or outputting errors in its logs explaining in more detail what's failing).

 #### Matching DNS records are created in my DNS provider, but clients are unable to resolve against those names
 Check that: